Power & Oppression

 Workplace & Organisational Politics

-The subtle power shifts behind policies, praise, and performance.
+The power dynamics behind policies, praise, and performance.